ifm/libo3d3xx/README.md

 libo3d3xx provides facilities for interfacing with O3D3xx cameras built and sold by IFM Efector.
 The O3D3xx cameras are 3D cameras based on the PMD Tech Photonic Mixer Device time-of-flight imager.
-This toolbox bridges the IFM hardware to the state-of-the-art open source computer vision packages:
+This toolbox bridges the IFM hardware to the open-source computer vision packages:
 [OpenCV](http://opencv.org) and [PCL](http://pointclouds.org).

 At its core, libo3d3xx provides a way to stream images from an O3D3xx camera in